univention/ucs-school/doc/ucsschool-changelog/README.md

 UCS@school.
 It's a distinct document that lists all the changes for the respective version since the last version.

-The changelog is manually written as opposed to the past when it was automatically generated from YAML files in the [/doc/errata/published](../errata/published) directory.
-The changelog is now independent of the advisories.
+The per-package entries are generated from the advisories:
+`changelog.rst` contains nothing but the `uv-advisories` directive, which renders one section per release date from the YAML files in [/doc/errata/staging](../errata/staging) and [/doc/errata/published](../errata/published).
+Write the entry for a package in its advisory, in both `en:` and `de:`, not in `changelog.rst`.
+The rendered sections are marked as not translatable, so they never appear in `locales/de/LC_MESSAGES/changelog.po`.

+Prose that is not tied to a single package, such as the "What's new?" section of an app release, is written by hand in `index.rst` and translated in `locales/de/LC_MESSAGES/index.po`.

 During the work on an issue, the implementer uses this guide to update the changelog.

 ## Create and translate a changelog